Solenoid Valves

 Solenoid Valve Images, Diagrams and Visual Concepts

-Solenoid valve used to regulate flow of liquid or gas.
+Solenoid valve used to regulate the flow of liquid or gas in an automated fluid control system.

-The parts of a solenoid valve are separated into two major components the solenoid and the valve body.
+The parts of a solenoid valve are commonly grouped into two major sections: the solenoid assembly and the valve body with its internal flow components.

-A special type of solenoid valve that provides a continuous variation in flow or pressure in response to electrical input.
+A proportional solenoid valve is designed to provide continuous variation in flow or pressure in response to an electrical input signal.

 Solenoid Valve Types